googlearchive/ci-runner/README.md

 Spinning Up Your Own Workers
 ----------------------------

-The CI runner is intended to be run as a persistent server; and we provide configuration to make that easy.
+The CI runner is intended to be run as a persistent server.
+The worker is published as a [Docker image](https://registry.hub.docker.com/u/polymerlabs/ci-runner/) that you can use; and we provide configuration to make that easy.

 ### Google Compute Engine